 Marvel chieftain Stan Lee says on the "Iron Man" DVD that he thought it would be fun to mess with the minds of his increasingly anti-establishment readers.
 He created Tony Stark, a playboy arms manufacturer whose fortunes flowed directly from the hated military industrial complex.

-Lee has said over the years that he regretted having a superhero deal death to the Vietnamese, but on the new "Iron Man" DVD, he's cackling away over that anti anti-establishment move.
+Lee has said over the years that he regretted having a superhero deal death to the Vietnamese, but on the new "Iron Man" DVD

 Of course, Iron Man's looking hip as they come these days, with plenty of Muslim terrorists to blow up and cool-cat Robert Downey Jr. bringing Stark to life.